 - Greater risk for diabetes.
 Fatty liver can result in insulin resistance, a key factor in diabetes.
 A recent study estimated that about 70% of individuals diagnosed with type-2 diabetes may also have fatty liver disease.

 - Syndrome X. Also known as Metabolic Syndrome X, this condition can also be a complication of fatty liver.
 Syndrome X involves a number of factors including abnormally high blood pressure and/or insulin levels, too much cholesterol, and excess body fat around the waistline.
 Metabolic Syndrome increases risk for diabetes, stroke, and cardiac disease.

-How Can Fatty Liver Be Treated or Prevented?
+How Can Fatty Liver Be Managed or Prevented?

 Obviously, prevention is always the best medicine.
 Fatty liver disease is definitely a “lifestyle” disease (in most cases) that can be prevented and even eliminated by making healthy choices.
-These include:
+These include the following.

 I highly recommend the fresh juice Liver Detox 3-4 times weekly.